 Let’s look at some copywriting examples from videos, web pages, and more.
 We’ll start with the auto industry.
-Yes, I know… you’re not in the business of selling cars.
-But these folks know how to connect with their audience and drill down on an emotional link that makes a difference.
+These folks know how to connect with their audience and drill down on an emotional link that makes a difference.
 (Well, at least most of them do.)

 Then we’ll use these strategies for working with other types of products.

 Dodge Ram “Tamed Beast” Video Creative Copywriting Example